nikita-kazakov/nikita-kazakov.github.io/_posts/2020-07-31-switched-to-jekyll.md

 I’m a fan of the [so-simple](https://github.com/mmistakes/so-simple-theme) Jekyll theme.
 I love how it separates your site by posts, tags, and years.
 I couldn’t easily do that with WordPress themes.
 Even better is the instant [search function](http://nikitakazakov.com/search).
 There are a lot of free [Jekyll themes](https://jekyllthemes.io/free) out there.

+## Git Version Control
+If you're a software developer, you know how wonderful Git is for version control.
+I'll never have to worry about files / text disappearing as everything is version controlled.

+## I already know Ruby

+I develop in Ruby and Ruby on Rails.
+If I didn't know Ruby, I might have gone with another static site generator like [Hugo](https://gohugo.io) (it's faster).
+Jekyll is not as easy to setup as WordPress.
+You need a Ruby environment.

 # I’ll miss WordPress

 I loved editing in a WYSIWYG editor.
 I’ll miss directly editing in WordPress’s Gutenberg editor.